-An estate plan should provide for you and your loved one’s well being in the event of your disability or death.
-Your estate plan should detail how your assets will be distributed upon death, the medical care you wish to receive in the event of disability, the extent to which probate can be avoided, and how estate tax is to be minimized.
-An estate planning checklist can make sure your end of life desires are met.
-Read on to learn more about what your estate planning checklist should include.
+An estate plan should provide for you and your loved one’s well-being in the event of your disability or death.
+More specifically, your estate plan should detail the distribution of your assets upon death, the medical care you wish to receive in the event of disability, the extent to which you can avoid probate, and how you will minimize estate tax.

-The first thing you should do when creating an estate planning checklist is to set definitive goals.
+Set definitive goals for your estate planning.
+What is most important to you?
 Do you want to continue giving to charities upon your passing?
 Are you seeking ways to avoid probate and reduce estate taxes?
 Do you want specific assets to go to certain loved ones?
-Your estate planning checklist should lay out all the goals you seek to achieve when drafting your estate plan.
+Your estate planning checklist should reflect all the goals you seek to achieve when drafting your estate plan.

 You can plan your asset ownership by completing a net worth statement that includes a list of your assets and liabilities.
-You may also want to research what assets that may be able to be transferred through pay-on-death provisions, and identify the legal documents necessary to carry out those provisions.
+You may also want to research what assets can be transferred through pay-on-death provisions, and identify the legal documents necessary to carry out those provisions.

-Once you determine your estate planning goals, you will need to draft documents to make sure your assets are transferred according to your desires.
-Here is a list of important documents that may be part of your estate plan:
+Once you determine your estate planning goals, you will need to draft documents to ensure your assets are transferred according to your desires.
+Important estate planning documents may include:

 - Last Will and Testament